jupyterlab/jupyterlab/docs/source/user/announcements.rst

 Announcements
 =============

-Your consent is required to get Jupyter news (this is an opt-in feature).
+When starting JupyterLab, you will see a pop-up in the bottom right corner asking for your consent to get Jupyter news (this is an opt-in feature; disabled by default).

+If you agree, you will be notified by time to time about important news about JupyterLab and the Jupyter ecosystem.
+You will also be notified if a newer version is available.

 Once you have answered the request, you can change your decision in the *Notification* settings.